 For your convenience there is a currency converter right above the third banknote (... the 50 Billion Mark Note).
 That is shortly after I told you about my fees.

 Of course, you can pay me for my genealogy service for you with US Dollars.
-However, I would really appreciate nowaday bills.
+However, I would really appreciate nowadays bills.
 But when I think twice, it really depends.
-If it would be more exotic for you to pay me in Euros, I would be happy too.
+If it was more exotic for you to pay me in Euros, I would be happy, too.
 And if you are unfamiliar with the idea to send money abroad, PayPal is one perfect option.